sipbs-compbiol/BM432/README.md

 These workshops are presented as part of BM432: Being a Biomolecular Scientist 4, at the University of Strathclyde.

-The material you are viewing relates to the 2021-2022 presentation of the course, and was prepared by:
+The material you are viewing relates to the 2022-2023 presentation of the course, and was prepared by:

 - [Dr Leighton Pritchard](https://www.strath.ac.uk/staff/pritchardleightondr/)
 - [Dr Morgan Feeney](https://pureportal.strath.ac.uk/en/persons/morgan-feeney)

+NOTE: The 2022-2023 presentation differs from that in 2021-2022 as that the workshop sessions on data analysis are not being run.
+However, we continue to make the materials for this session available as they may be a useful and valuable reference for students as they work on their projects.

 ------------